ringcentral/ringcentral-api-docs/docs/styleguide.md

 ### Tabbed Code Blocks

-Multiple code blocks in a row will automatically be grouped into a set of tabs.
-This utilizes the [superfences](https://facelessuser.github.io/pymdown-extensions/extensions/superfences/) markdown extension.
+Multiple code blocks in a row will automatically be grouped into a set of tabs with the syntax shown below.
+Spacing issues can occur in final results so double check all work. === "title" and then the ``` "code" ``` to complete it.
 === "C"
 	```c
 	printf("HELLO WORLD!");